 What is Hypnosis and How Does It Work?

 If you were to ask any hypnotherapist what hypnosis is, the answer you get will probably involve something about accessing the subconscious part of your mind.
+This can be done through an in-person session or with a recorded hypnosis mp3.

 At its core, hypnotherapy is essentially a form of psychotherapy that uses a combination of deep relaxation techniques, positive suggestion, and mental conditioning to create a positive state of mind.
 Hypnosis comes from the Greek word “hypnos,” which means “sleep.”
 Its therapeutic form uses guided relaxation to promote a sense of calmness, but not at the expense of your focus and sense of awareness.